-- The law places serious obligations on all firms – government guidance to the UK Bribery Act requires you to take active measures to prevent bribery – that includes giving appropriate training to your employees.
+- The law places serious obligations on all businesses – government guidance to the UK Bribery Act stresses the need for appropriate bribery prevention measures – that includes providing training to your employees.

-- Online training and reference booklets for staff – offer a cost-effective solution for staff training, with robust record keeping systems that help you document the steps your firm is taking to prevent bribery.
+- Online training and staff reference booklets – offer a convenient and cost-effective way to train your staff, with secure records that enable you to demonstrate the steps your firm is taking to prevent bribery.

 How do you protect your firm?

 You need to clearly set out your firm’s position on bribery and give employees appropriate guidance on the right way to act in everyday work situations – over things like business gifts, working lunches and corporate hospitality.

 If an employee commits a bribery offence in the course of their work – even inadvertently – your firm could be liable.
 The only defence is to show you have proportionate procedures in place – which must include training.